 In this item, the student is required to understand the literal meaning of the posts by Ivana_88, NellieB79, Monie and Bob.
 If the student has understood the literal meaning of each, the student would understand that Ivana_88 is asking about whether she can give aspirin to a hen, NellieB79 is warning Ivana_88 about giving medicine to hens, Bob has posted something irrelevant, and it is Monie who has said she has given aspirin to her hen and it was okay.
 Here, the correct answer is (C) Monie.
+This item is classified as requiring only a single source because the student can evaluate each post independently with respect to whether each one states a positive experience.

 Item Number CR548Q04

 Cognitive Process Represent literal meaning

 Response Format Simple Multiple Choice - Computer Scored

-Estimated Level 1a
+Source Requirement for Item Single

+Difficulty 328 - Level 1b

 In this item, the student must go beyond the literal meaning provided in the text of Avian_Deals's post and make an inference about why this person has made the post.
 The post by Avian_Deals does not explicitly state that they are promoting their business, thus the student must infer that from the information provided in the post.
 The correct answer is (A) To promote a business.
+This item is classified as requiring a single source because ultimately, the student only needs to understand the content of the post by Avian_Deals even though the item refers to Ivana_88's post.
+No integration is required across posts.

-Item Number CR548Q05 Cognitive Process Integrate and generate inferences Response Format Simple Multiple Choice - Computer Scored Estimated Level 1a
+Item Number CR548Q05

+Cognitive Process Integrate and generate inferences

+Response Format Simple Multiple Choice - Computer Scored

+Source Requirement for Item Single

+Difficulty 347 - Level 1a

-This item asks the student to consider the elements of quality and credibility of the posts by NellieB79, Monie, Avian_Deals and Frank.
+This item asks the student to consider the elements of quality and credibility of the four posts by NellieB79, Monie, Avian_Deals and Frank, requiring multiple sources to accurately complete the item.
 The student must first represent the literal meaning of each post and then think about what elements of each post make it a reliable answer to Ivana_88's question.
 This is an open response - human coded item, and the coding guide used in the Field Trial is provided below.
 For this item, the student could select any option except Avian_Deals and receive credit provided that the student gave one of the correct elements described below which supports why the selection is reliable.
 This item was coded with high reliability in the Field Trial.

 Item Number CR548Q07

 Cognitive Process Assess quality and credibility

 Response Format Open Response - Human Coded

+Source Requirement for Item Multiple

-Estimated Level 2
+Difficulty 409 - Level 2